Ayako wrote to me about how each year a Chinese character (called a kanji) is chosen in Japan that best represents the year. Here’s what she wrote:

 I can find this kanji around here in shops or newspapers.
 Also the online newspaper, Daily Yomiuri shows pictures of the Kiyomizu temple priest at Kyoto writing this kanji "絆”with our shodo (Japanese calligraphy).
 Sincerely, Ayako

 Thanks for writing about kizuna.
 It’s interesting.
 The Japanese people are in our hearts and minds after all they’ve been through this year.

-This artilce was posted on Tuesday, December 20th, 2011 at 10:58 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Japan, Japanese, Languages, Words & Phrases.
+This article was posted on Tuesday, December 20th, 2011 at 10:58 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Japan, Japanese, Languages, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “In Japan Each Year is Represented by a Kanji Character”

 Leave a Reply